About apps and data stores

 Structured data for media

 Media apps can only be connected to media data stores.
-Media data stores are structured data stores with a specific, predefined schema.
+Media data stores are structured data stores with a Google-defined schema or with your own custom schema that contains a specific set of five media-related fields.
 For more information about the schema, see About media documents and data stores.

 For example, you can enable recommendations by creating a media recommendations app for a movie catalog or a news site so that your users will have suitable and personalized suggestion made for them.